zuber-cmd/wireframing/README.md

 - Ability to share live preview links with stakeholders and teammates

 Figma is ideal for both low-fidelity and high-fidelity wireframes, making it a versatile tool in any designer’s toolkit.

+## Benefits of Wireframing in Software Development

+Wireframing plays a critical role in software development by acting as a visual guide for both designers and developers.
+It helps transform abstract ideas into tangible layouts, making the development process smoother and more efficient.

+### 1. Clarifies Requirements Early

+Wireframes provide a clear representation of user interface requirements before any code is written.
+This reduces misunderstandings between stakeholders, designers, and developers.

+**Example:** A wireframe showing a login form with fields for username, password, and a "Forgot Password?" link immediately communicates what needs to be implemented on that screen.

+### 2. Saves Time and Resources

+By identifying design issues early in the process, wireframes help prevent costly changes during later development phases.

+**Example:** If users find a navigation layout confusing during the wireframing stage, it can be fixed quickly — avoiding expensive revisions after coding has begun.

+### 3. Improves Communication

+Wireframes act as a shared reference for product managers, designers, developers, and stakeholders.
+Everyone can visualize the same layout and functionality.

+**Example:** A developer can refer to the wireframe to understand where to place elements and how user interactions should work, while stakeholders can give feedback on the flow.

+### 4. Supports Better Planning and Estimation

+Wireframes allow developers to estimate how much time and effort each feature will require.
+It becomes easier to break the design down into tasks or user stories.

+**Example:** A wireframe of a checkout process can help a team estimate API needs, database design, and UI component development more accurately.

+### 5. Enables User Feedback Before Development

+Testing wireframes with users can validate the product direction before investing in full development.

+**Example:** A simple wireframe of a mobile app can be tested with potential users to check if they understand the navigation and layout before coding begins.

+---

+Wireframing bridges the gap between design thinking and functional development, creating a more aligned and efficient workflow across teams.